joselove2code/zetasaurio/README.md

 ## What is ZetaSaurio?

-A diverse NFT collection representing the unique crazy chicken that lives inside everyone of us.
+ZetaSaurio is a NFT collection of 9393 anthropomorphic chickens, which are the last living descendants of an ancient civilization of dinosaurs.
+They live on Earth 39, a post-apocalyptic version of our planet into the Metaverse.

-There are 10,000 randomly generated ZetaSaurios living in Earth 39, an alternative incredible Metaverse.
+There are 9393 randomly generated ZetaSaurios living in Earth 39, an alternative incredible Metaverse.

 ## Awesome quote